pulumi/pulumi-eks/README.md

 export const kubeconfig = cluster.kubeconfig;
 ```

-Once the cluster is created, you can deploy into the cluster using the [`@pulumi/kubernetes`][pulumi-kubernetes] SDK, kubectl, Helm, etc.
+Once the cluster is created, you can deploy to the cluster using the [`@pulumi/kubernetes`][pulumi-kubernetes] SDK, kubectl, Helm, etc.

 ## Examples